 Somehow it can be easier to accept death when someone has passed after a long or fulfilled life.
 However, the stigma associated with addiction can make coming to terms with the circumstances of death even harder, than say losing a loved one to cancer or in a tragic accident.
 The additional fear of judgement can often leave families, loved ones feeling isolated, stigmatised or that somehow your situation is less valid than that of other bereaved people.

 I vividly remember being given the option by the GP who was preparing Dads death certificate whether or not I wanted the cause of death being pneumonia or alcohol.
 Given a choice, I wouldn’t have chosen either, but I had insisted on the latter.
 Whilst I didn’t want my Dad to become a statistic, I didn’t want his death caused by alcohol to be in vain.
 His death wasn’t a peaceful one, far from it, it was slow and painful.
 He endured both physical and mental torture, and as I have mentioned in previous blogs if he’d have had the chance to end his days differently or sooner i suspect he would have.

 Whilst there may be similarities, substance misuse impacts/affects both the users and families and loved ones differently.
 Addiction isn’t like treating a fracture, where the break can be located and fixed by a cast.
-Some families live with the uncertainly of never knowing how who or where the rupture took place, and if they did, they would have moved heaven and earth to help fix it.
+Some families live with the uncertainly of never knowing how who or where the fracture took place or how they could ever fix it.
 The feeling of powerlessness can be overwhelming at times and is even harder to bear with so many unanswered questions.